 Many patients with venous problems can obtain symptomatic improvement with the use of compression stockings.
 The stockings compress the bulging veins and can reduce pain and swelling.
 This is a temporary solution and does not eliminate the problem, but can provide significant relief.
 These stockings come in various sizes and strengths and can be obtained in our office or in a surgical supply center.
 We keep a range of sizes in stock.

 We also recommend compression therapy for about 1 week after any vein treatment.

 Before and After Photos

 Answers To Your Vein Care Questions.
-Call for a Consultation Regarding Vein Care in Teaneck Vein Clinic – (201) 265-5300 or Morristown Vein Clinic – (973) 540-9700.
-Call Our Other Vein Clinics in Northern New Jersey.
+Call (973) 540-9700 for a Consultation Regarding Vein Care Today!

 For a good medical experience, you should not only get a diagnosis and a treatment, but you should also get a clear explanation of the condition, the procedures, and what to expect.
 No question or concern is too small.
 Here are a few of the most common questions.
 Feel free to call or email us with any others you might have.